Nyck de Vries: 2019–20 season

 Near the end of 2019, de Vries was announced as a driver for the new Mercedes-Benz EQ Formula E Team for the 2019–20 Formula E season alongside Stoffel Vandoorne, having failed to find a seat in F1.
-The Dutchman scored a single podium, finishing second behind his teammate at the final Berlin ePrix race, to end up 11th overall with 60 points.
+De Vries scored a single podium, finishing second behind his teammate at the final Berlin ePrix race, to end up 11th overall with 60 points.

 2020–21 season

 For the 2020–21 season, de Vries continued at the renamed Mercedes-EQ Formula E Team with Stoffel Vandoorne.
 He qualified on pole for the first race of the season-opening Diriyah ePrix double-header, proceeding to lead every lap en route to his first-ever victory in the series.
-Before the second race De Vries did not take part in qualifying as Mercedes and Venturi Racing, who were both using Mercedes powertrains, were suspended from the session following the crash of Edoardo Mortara during a practice start procedure.
-In the race, the Dutchman finished ninth after penalties were issued to multiple cars.
-At the round in Rome De Vries failed to score points in both races, having collided with his teammate Vandoorne and Sam Bird respectively in the two races.
+Before the second race, de Vries did not take part in qualifying as Mercedes and Venturi Racing, who were both using Mercedes powertrains, were suspended from the session following the crash of Edoardo Mortara during a practice start procedure.
+In the race, he finished ninth after penalties were issued to multiple cars.
+At the round in Rome, de Vries failed to score points in both races, having collided with his teammate Vandoorne and Sam Bird respectively in the two races.
 De Vries achieved his second victory of the season in Valencia, where he was one of the only drivers to not run out of usable energy before the end of the race.